pulumi/docs/content/blog/cursed-container-iceberg/index.md

 - **The Specialists' Society** – For when regular K8s isn't quirky enough: OKESTRO VIOLA orchestrates your containers with musical flair, while Petasus, De Novo, Aruba, and Taikun provide enough specialty K8s options to ensure every cluster is a unique snowflake.

-## Below the Water – Kubernetes Everywhere – Let a Thousand K8s Bloom
+## Below the water – Kubernetes everywhere – Let a thousand K8s bloom

 Let's plunge deeper.
 Because one Kubernetes cluster is never enough, why not sprinkle them everywhere?
 On-premises, in the cloud, under your desk—there's a K8s solution for all that.